About File Deletion

 Windows PC (Chrome / Edge)

-If you're using Chrome or Edge on Windows, you can delete files directly from the Bookshelf feature.
+If you're using Chrome or Edge on Windows with a paid plan, you can delete files directly from the Bookshelf feature.
 No need to search for file locations.

 How to Delete from Reading Forest (Recommended)